Prairie Weather (Rural Roots Canada) – Another (too) dry week across the prairies, but very warm!

 Manitoba

-As shown on the map below, Thursday will be a snowy day across much of Manitoba, with accumulating snowfall expected and travel conditions likely to deteriorate, particularly in central and eastern regions.
+As shown on the map below, Thursday will be a snowy day across much of Manitoba, with accumulating snowfall expected and travel conditions likely to deteriorate.

 Friday